zimtechmeister/neovix/README.md

 [template](https://github.com/nix-community/kickstart-nix.nvim)

 # todo:
-- [ ] lsp remove the nixCats things
 - [ ] in gerneral could rework how lsps work take reference from the template
 - [ ] noice plugin has exaple on how not to use lze
 - [ ] what do i need the lua/user/lsp file for?